Oluwatayo-Adetola/MyFinalProject/README.md

     3.2 Functionalities of certain aspects of the code for better understanding, e.g, fragments, activities, recyclerview, etc.
     5.3 Discussing why fragments are important in the code’s functionality.
 Contrasting its uses with activity, and things related to that scope.

-4).Possible Modifications That Were Made to the Code

-5).
+4).
 Acknowledgements and Credits

 ## 1).
 Brief Overview of the Project